 Note: The drop-down menu shows a list of all COM ports and indicates if a port is in use.
 Leave the selection set to NONE if you are using g!Demo.

 - 3. Add the Integra DVD Player. - a.
-On the System Tree, right-click DVD Players.
-Select Add New DVD Player from the menu.
+On the System Node Tree, right-click Two-Way Devices, and then select Add New DVD Player from the menu.
 The Add New DVD Player window opens.